 • Pariet

-Instructions for use Omeprazole, price and reviews do not apply to analogues!
+Instructions for use of Omeprazole, price and reviews do not apply to analogues!
 Be careful.
-When changing the drug, you must consult a doctor.
+When changing the drug, you should consult a doctor.

-As you know, various pathologies of the digestive system, accompanied by ulceration of their walls, are dangerous not only for the physical health of a person, but also for his life.
-It is necessary to treat such diseases on time and using the most effective drugs.
-One of the modern medicines that helps well with duodenal ulcers and stomach ulcers is Omeprazole.
+As you know, various kinds of pathologies of the digestive system, accompanied by ulceration of their walls, are dangerous not only to a person’s physical health, but also to his life.
+Such diseases need to be treated on time and using the most effective drugs.
+One of the modern medicines that helps well with ulcers of the duodenum and stomach is Omeprazole.
 In the pharmacological group, this drug belongs to proton inhibitors.

-The main active component of this domestic remedy is omeprazole.
-Also, the composition of this medicine includes such additional substances as:
+The main active component of this domestic product is omeprazole.
+This medicine also contains additional substances such as:

 • sodium lauryl sulfate;